8/6/2024

 speaker

 Thanks, everyone.
 Congrats and welcome, Colleen.
 Thank you.
 Obviously early, recognizing it would be a small sample size so far, but just any initial learnings you're seeing from the price hikes on the rest of the business.
-Curious if there's any benefits to turn, maybe how is the black card penetration for new members that face that higher price?
+Curious if there's any benefit to churn.
+Maybe how is the black card penetration for new members that face that higher price?
 And then, Tom, nice to see the higher margin equipment come through.
 Can you elaborate a bit, go forward in terms of the tradeoff between revenues versus profit dollars?
 Because you're now showing us that you're realizing the benefits you were talking about earlier on.
-Money color there would be really helpful.
+Any color there would be really helpful.
 Thank you.

 speaker